"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 - Do not change your dose.
 Take EXALGO exactly as prescribed by your healthcare provider.

 - Swallow EXALGO whole.
-Do not cut, break, chew, crush, dissolve, or inject EXALGO.
+Do not cut, break, chew, crush, dissolve, snort, or inject EXALGO because this may cause you to overdose and die.

 - Call your healthcare provider if the dose you are taking does not control your pain.